Hello Fellow Codenewbies 👋

 git commit -m "The message of our changes"

 We're done with all the steps from forking the repo until committing our changes.

-Now let's take a coffee break before we continue to create the
+Now let's take a coffee break before we create the

 Pull Request, which I will continue in the next post.